Razakars (Hyderabad): History

-With the Indian Independence Act 1947, the British left the princely states with the option of join either India or Pakistan or opting for full independence.
+With the Indian Independence Act 1947, the British left the princely states with the choice of joining either India or Pakistan or opting for full independence.
 However, by 1948 almost all had acceded to either India or Pakistan.
-One major exception was Hyderabad, where Osman Ali Khan, Asaf Jah VII, a Muslim ruler who presided over a largely Hindu population, chose independence and hoped to maintain this with the help of Razakars and entered into a standstill agreement with India on 29 November 1947 to maintain the status quo.
+One major exception was Hyderabad, where Mir Osman Ali Khan, a Muslim ruler who presided over a largely Hindu population, chose independence and hoped to maintain this with the help of the Razakars and entered into a standstill agreement with India on 29 November 1947 to maintain the status quo.
 The move was strongly resisted primarily by the Hindu subjects of the kingdom, who wanted state's accession with India.

 In 1926, Mahmud Nawaz Khan, a retired Hyderabad official, founded the Majlis-e-Ittehad-ul-Muslimeen (also known as MIM).
 The MIM became a powerful organization, with a principal focus of marginalizing the political aspirations of Hindus and progressive Muslims through its actions, including the insistence that Hyderabad be declared a Muslim state.

-MIM "had its storm troopers in the Razakars who were headed by Kasim Razvi, a Muslim educated at Aligarh University who claimed Hyderabad was a Muslim state and that Muslim supremacy was based upon the right of conquest".
+MIM "had its storm troopers" in the Razakars who were headed by Qasim Razvi, a Muslim educated at Aligarh University "who claimed Hyderabad was a Muslim state and that Muslim supremacy was based upon the right of conquest".
 The Razakars demanded special powers from the Nizam, which they started to misuse and the Nizam had to abide by their dictats.
 The Nizam sent a delegation to the United Nations to refer the Hyderabad State case to the UN Security Council.

 The Razakar militia brutally put down the armed revolts by Communist sympathizers and the peasantry and even eliminated Muslim activists such as journalist Shoebullah Khan who advocated merger with India.
 The Razakars terrorised the Hindu population and its sympathizers, causing many to flee to safety into the jungles, uninhabited mud forts, or neighboring Indian provinces.
 The Hyderabad State Congress was banned and its leaders forced to flee to Bezawada or Bombay.

 Annexation after Operation Polo

 Finally, Sardar Vallabhbhai Patel, the Indian Minister for Home Affairs, decided to undertake "police action" in Hyderabad State to force the Nizam's hand.
 Operation Polo was launched and the Indian Army, led by Major General J. N. Chaudhuri, entered the state from five directions.
 The Razakars fought briefly against the overwhelming attack by Indian forces before surrendering on 18 September 1948.
-Mir Laik Ali, the prime minister of the Nizam, and Kasim Razvi were arrested.
+Mir Laik Ali, the prime minister of the Nizam, and Qasim Razvi were arrested.

 On 22 September 1948, the Nizam withdrew his complaint from the UN Security Council.
 The merger of Hyderabad into the Indian Union was announced.
 Major General Chaudhuri took over as military governor of Hyderabad and stayed in that position till the end of 1949.
 In January 1950, M. K. Vellodi, a senior civil servant was made the Chief Minister of the state and the Nizam was given the position of "Raj Pramukh" or "Governor".

-The Pandit Sunderlal Committee Report estimated that between 27,000 and 40,000 lost their lives in the violence that ensued the operation.
+The Pandit Sunderlal Committee Report estimated that between 27,000 and 40,000 lost their lives in the violence that ensued after the operation.